 Fly from Vancouver south terminal to Bella Coola with Pacific Coastal Airlines.
 We’ll pick you up at the airport.
 If you choose this option, book well in advance and pay careful attention to their weight restrictions.
 We recommend choosing the afternoon flight on the day of the workshop.

 - The scenic route (by sea):

-Newly restored in Spring 2019, travel to Bella Coola with BC Ferries is once again a viable option.
+Board the new Northern Sea Wolf ferry and travel the inside passage to Bella Coola.
 If you’re from the Lower Mainland, drive to Port Hardy, take the ferry to Bella Coola, and drive home via Williams Lake, making your trip a wonderful circle route.
 Check with BC Ferries for current schedules.

 - The other scenic route (by land):

 The drive from the Lower Mainland takes you through the mighty Fraser Canyon, open Cariboo grasslands, and across the Chilcotin Plateau to Bella Coola.

 We recommend an overnight at the beautiful Eagle’s Nest Resort near Anahim Lake.